 It’s thought the digestive tract contains some 400 varieties of probiotic bacteria that serve to reduce the growth of harmful bacteria, promoting a shipshape digestive system.

-To get us where we need to go, let’s check-in with a relatively new field – microbial endocrinology.
+To get us where we need to go, let’s check-in with a relatively new field, microbial endocrinology.
 It’s all about the relationship between our digestive tract and our mood and behavior.

 Researchers in the field have come to the conclusion that digestive system microbes can regulate the endocrine system – the collection of cells, glands, and tissues that secrete hormones directly into the bloodstream, managing our physiological and behavioral activities.

-So, according to microbial endocrinologists, here’s the flow: digestive system microbiota influence the endocrine system, which influences our mood and behavior.
+So according to microbial endocrinologists, here’s the flow: digestive system microbiota influence the endocrine system, which influences our mood and behavior.

-Folks enduring IBS are more vulnerable to feelings of anxiety and/or depression.
-Actually, the relationship is reciprocal because both can exacerbate IBS symptoms.
+Folks enduring IBS are more vulnerable to feelings of anxiety and depression.
+Actually, it’s a reciprocal relationship because both can exacerbate IBS symptoms.

 Enter the neurotransmitter GABA.
-When supplies are low, anxiety and/or depression may run high.
+When supplies are low, anxiety and depression may run high.
 Digestive system bacteria Lactobacillus and Bifidobacterium have been shown to produce GABA.
 And several studies have shown that supplements of either can relieve anxiety in those suffering from IBS.

 More evidence?
 The GI bacterium Clostridium difficile is typically acquired during infancy.
 It synthesizes at least two toxins that interfere with neurons and possibly the endocrine system.

 The take-away?
 An imbalance in digestive tract microbiota can manifest as both physiological and psychological maladies.
 And it appears they can be resolved with the use of proper psychobiotic bacteria.

-Dinan and the gang go on to review existing evidence that when these bacteria are ingested in adequate amounts, the treatment potential is huge for depression and other “stress-related disorders.”
+The team go on to review existing evidence that when these bacteria are ingested in adequate amounts, the treatment potential is huge for depression and other “stress-related disorders.”

 But there’s more.
-Early life stress, such as maternal separation, is known to induce long-term changes in the microbiome.
-Dinan and the gang reviewed a study that assessed the potential benefits of a specific probiotic in rats displaying depressive behavior due to maternal separation.
+Early-life stress, such as maternal separation, is known to induce long-term changes in the microbiome.
+The team reviewed a study that assessed the potential benefits of a specific probiotic in rats displaying depressive behavior due to maternal separation.
 Turns out probiotic treatment normalized their behavior, as well as their previously abnormal immune response.

 Some probiotics have even been shown to have anti-inflammatory effects.
 And that’s huge because both depression and stress are associated with inflammation.

 What about human studies?
 In one, healthy participants received either a probiotic combination (Lactobacillus helveticus R0052 and Bifidobacterium longum) or placebo for 30 days.
 The participants who received the probiotics reported lower stress levels.

 Now, as exciting at this is, you have to keep in mind that only a small percentage of probiotics can be considered psyhobiotics.
 And there’s much work to be done on identifying them.
 But even the editor of Biological Psychiatry, Dr. John Krystal, stated…